princjef/irontask/docs/api/classes/taskclient.md

 Compute the number of tasks across all types that currently exist, optionally filtered to a custom group of tasks.

+Performing operations across multiple types results in cross partition queries to Cosmos DB.
+This can cause a significant performance impact, especially when paging and/or sorting results.
+Use this API with care.

 <b>Signature:</b>

 ```typescript